wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **Q:**&ensp;What you say is correct psychologically.
 But when it comes to knowing others, knowing the world, my knowing that I do not know, does not help much.

-**M:**&ensp;Once you are inwardly integrated, outer knowledge comes to you spontaneöusly.
+**M:**&ensp;Once you are inwardly integrated, outer knowledge comes to you spontaneously.
 At every moment of your life, you know what you need to know.
 In the ocean of the universal mind all knowledge is contained; it is yours on demand.
 Most of it you may never need to know — but it is yours all the same.